 Chuen Chuen Yeo: Thank you.
 It’s so nice to hear.
 The intention behind my book.
 How I designed it.
 Every decision I made to structure in a certain way was actually a very intentional one.

-Chuen Chuen Yeo: And for you to say it in your own words, it reflects exactly what my intention was is very big.
+Chuen Chuen Yeo: And for you to say it in your own words, it reflects exactly my intention

-Chuen Chuen Yeo: Yes.
-Let’s not make it harder by confusing people, by having those extra information they don’t get to use.
+Chuen Chuen Yeo: that’s awesome.
 I’m wondering, was there a paradox in the book that resonates very strongly with you?